zipengliu/Sailfish_paper_presentation/notes.md

 TODO:
-* finish the drawbacks discussed in the debate
-* add more discussion
 * chop off some graphs of the evaluation
-*

 ## Context & Background ##############################################

 ### Data Intensive Computing Background

+* the volumn of processing data is growing exponentially
+  - more than a T per day (common)
+* some example:
+  - google search
+  - tweets push

 ### MapReduce vs. Parallel DBMS

+* Facebook, Google;  Twitter

 * brief intro to Parallel DBMS
   - database management system allows you to store, modify, extract